w3f/polkadot-wiki/docs/general/staking-dashboard.md

 or [non-transfer proxy](../learn/learn-proxies.md#non-transfer-proxy) (for nomination pool admins and members).

-The [Polkadot Staking Dashboard](https://staking.polkadot.network/#/overview) also has **native [Ledger](./ledger.md) support**, meaning that you do not need an extension or a wallet to use it;
+The dashboard also has **native [Ledger](./ledger.md) support**, meaning that you do not need an extension or a wallet to use it; you just need your Ledger device.
-you just need your Ledger device.
 [Metadata updates](../learn/learn-extrinsics.md#metadata-updates) are thus not necessary, as you only need to keep your Ledger apps up-to-date.

 Before using the dashboard, make sure you have a
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} account in a Ledger device with the